 Jeffrey Irvine joined the faculty of the Cleveland Institute of Music as the Fynette H. Kulas Professor of Viola in September of 1999.
 He was Professor of Viola at the Oberlin Conservatory of Music from 1983 to 1999 and was also chair of the Oberlin’s string division from 1992 to 1999.
 His students have gone on to major orchestral, teaching and chamber music posts across the country and around the world.
-His students have often been First Prize Winners in major viola competitions, including the Primrose Competition, the ASTA National Solo Competition, and the Washington International Competition.
-Mr. Irvine previously taught at Wichita State University and the Eastman School of Music.
+His students have often been first prize winners in major viola competitions, including the Primrose Competition, the ASTA National Solo Competition and the Washington International Competition.
+Irvine previously taught at Wichita State University and the Eastman School of Music.

 Web site: www.jeffreyirvine.com